AIMS Meeting: Organising committee

-The AIMS Meeting Organising Committee is composed entirely by college students from the Faculty of Medicine of the University of Lisbon.
 Its structure consists of four departments: Scientific Department, Logistics and Fundraising Department, Image and Communication Department, and Public Relations Department.
 Each department has its own coordinators, with the Organising Committee being led by two General Coordinators.

 Prizes and awards

 The European Medical Students' Association (EMSA) distinguished the 10th AIMS Meeting as "The Most Innovative Project" at the Autumn Assembly 2019, held in Athens, Greece from September 1 to September 6, under the theme "A medical Curriculum shaped by Medical Students".

-The 11th AIMS Meeting has joined the IFMSA (International Federation of Medical Students' Association) Health Systems.

-The 11th AIMS Meeting has achieved the High Patronage of the President of the Portuguese Republic.

-AIMS Meeting 2022 has achieved the High Patronage of the President of the Portuguese Republic.

-AIMS Meeting 2023 has achieved the High Patronage of the President of the Portuguese Republic.